 Looking to Jesus and the example he sets for us, Paul drives home an important principle for us: "Let each of you look not only to his own interests, but also to the interests of others" (Phil.
 2:4).
 In other words, in crisis we begin with a focus on safety-the safety and well-being of our staff, volunteers, the people we serve and so on.

 What decisions need to be made and what changes can you implement to protect and preserve your people?
 What will keep them safe?
-What will enable them to continue contributing to the needs of your organization over the course of the crises and beyond?
+What will enable them to continue contributing to the needs of your organization for the next several weeks, months and into the future?

-Think in phases-an immediate phase that begins today and may last for the next two to four weeks.
-A second phase may begin a month out and last two to three months.
-And then a potential third phase that looks further at what may be needed beyond four months from today, if the crisis looks like it will extend well into the future.
+Think in phases-an immediate phase that begins today and may last for the next 2 to 4 weeks.
+A second phase may begin a month out and last 2 to 3 months.
+And then a potential third phase that looks further and what may be needed beyond 4 months from today, if the crisis looks like it will extend well into the future.